rudejedi/docs-web/docs/my-website/create-build-deploy.md

   projectName: "git-repo",
 ```

-Secondly, I used the following command, since I use SSH keys for GitHub depoloyment.
+Secondly, I used the following command, since I use SSH keys for GitHub deployment.

 ```bash
 $ USE_SSH=true yarn deploy